PersonaAgent: Bridging Memory and Action for Personalized LLM Agents: Experiments

-\paragraph{Benchmarks \& Datasets} We evaluate PersonaAgent on the LaMP~\citep{salemi2024lamp} benchmarks and use four decision-making tasks to assess the effectiveness of personalized agents in diverse personalization domains.
+\paragraph{Benchmarks \& Datasets} We evaluate PersonaAgent on the LaMP~\citep{salemi2024lamp} benchmarks and mainly use four decision-making tasks to assess the effectiveness of personalized agents in diverse personalization domains.
 Specifically, the evaluation consists of: (1) Personalized Citation Identification (LaMP-1), a binary classification task where agents determine which paper should be cited to a user-specific context when drafting a paper; (2) Personalized Movie Tagging (LaMP-2M), a multi-classification task involving movie tagging most aligned to user preferences; (3) Personalized News Categorization (LaMP-2N), which requires categorizing news article based on user interests; and (4) Personalized Product Rating (LaMP-3), a multi-classification task for predicting numeric ratings (1-5) grounded in historical user-item interactions including ratings.
-More details about the datasets and task formulation can be found in Appendix~\ref{app:dataset}.
+Beyond the agent evaluations on decision-making tasks, we also present the text generation tasks, including Personalized News Headline Generation (LaMP-4) and Personalized Scholarly Title Generation (LaMP-5) in Appendix~\ref{app:dataset} and Appendix~\ref{app:lamp_others}.